Skip to main content

 CONFIG_LIS2DH_ODR_2=y

-The option CONFIG_LIS2DH_ACCEL_RANGE_8G is one of the user-defined options available.
-It sets the measuring range of the accelerometer.
-This can be from +/- 2G up to +/- 16G.
-This sample uses 8G.
+CONFIG_LIS2DH_ACCEL_RANGE_8G sets the measuring range to +/- 8G.
+This can be configured from +/- 2G up to +/- 16G.

 Code explanation

-In accelerometer.c, this reference is obtained in the init_accelerometer function:
+The accelerometer is accessed through its device tree alias.
+A reference is obtained in the init_accelerometer function:

-const struct device *accel;
+static const struct device *accel;

 accel = DEVICE_DT_GET(ACCEL_NODE);